nikerla/vc-content/pages/glossary/3dcart-alternatives.md

     <h2>Volusion </h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-           Another great alternative to 3dcart is Volusion.
+           Another great alternative to 3dcart is <a href="https://www.volusion.com/" rel="nofollow">Volusion</a>.
 Just like the Shopify, it is also closed source shopping cart software.
 If you are tech savvy, this platform will impress you with its expandability and functionality.
 Lots of extensions and plugins are designed specifically to suit your most peculiar needs.
            The downside is in content marketing functionality (or rather lack of thereof) and design templates as Volusion does not offer many of those.
            </div>
         <div class="col __col-30">